Applications for the 2021-23 program have now closed.

-ASHG, in partnership with NHGRI, Biogen, GSK, and Roche is pleased to provide the Human Genetics Scholars Initiative, a program launched in April 2019 to help advance diversity and inclusion in the field.
+ASHG, in partnership with NHGRI, Biogen, GSK, Roche, and Merck Sharp & Dohme (MSD) is pleased to provide the Human Genetics Scholars Initiative, a program launched in April 2019 to help advance diversity and inclusion in the field.
 The program will:

 - Identify, mentor, and help prepare a select group of high-potential, diverse early-career individuals for professional success.